 The only thing conditional about a conditional instruction is whether or not the branch is taken.
 Pops are always performed if pop bits are set in the conditional instruction.

 Note that there is no explicit return operation, an unconditional GTO is used to return from subroutines and interrupts.
+The return address can be simultaneously popped at this point as well.

 Conditional Field